Tesla Model X Insurance Rates

 Rates are averaged for all Tesla Model X models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Tesla Model X Insurance
+How to Find Low Cost Tesla Model X Insurance

-The following list is a brief recap of the data raised in the charts and tables above.
+The list below is a review of the information covered in the above illustrations.

-- Drivers can save as much as $210 per year just by shopping early and online
+- Drivers can save up to $210 per year just by shopping early and online

 Rate Tables and Charts